 To feel your best, it is important not to let

-stress govern you, but to cultivate your wellbeing on a daily basis.
+stress govern you, and to cultivate your wellbeing on a daily basis.

 4. Be aware of your sleep needs